Strong solutions to a modified Michelson-Sivashinsky equation: Preliminaries

 Suppose for the sake of contradiction that $\partial^2_1\theta(x^0)-\partial^2_1\theta(y^0)>4\omega''(\xi^-)$.
 As $\omega$ is piecewise $C^2$, it follows that there exists some small enough $\epsilon>0$ such that $h(s)$ is $C^2$ on $[x^0_1-\epsilon,x^0_1]$ and $-h''(s)<0$ on that interval.
 On the one hand, a Lemma of Hopf (or simple calculus) tells us that we must have $h'(x^{0-}_1)>0$.
 On the other hand, owing to \eqref{derv}, we must have

-which leads to a contradiction under the concavity assumption of $\omega$. \end{proof} \begin{rmk} Under the concavity assumption of $\omega$, from \eqref{derv} we see that the modulus of continuity cannot be violated at a point where $\omega'$ has a jump discontinuity. \end{rmk}
+which leads to a contradiction under the concavity assumption of $\omega$. \end{proof} \begin{rem} Under the concavity assumption of $\omega$, from \eqref{derv} we see that the modulus of continuity cannot be violated at a point where $\omega'$ has a jump discontinuity. \end{rem}

-\subsection{Pointwise Estimates for $(-\Delta)^{\alpha}$}
+\subsection{Pointwise Estimates for $(-\Delta)^{\alpha}$.}

 This subsection is devoted to deriving some simple pointwise upper bounds for the fractional Laplacian.
 Lemma \ref{bdfraclap} is used in proving local well-posedness in a simple manner, regardless of whether we are in the periodic or whole space setting, while Lemma \ref{decayfraclap} is required when handling the whole space setting.
-We remark that one can do without Lemma \ref{bdfraclap} by specializing to the periodic or whole space scenario, where short time existence and regularity can be proven by standard energy techniques and, in the periodic case, Galerkin approximations.
+We remark that one can do without Lemma \ref{bdfraclap} by specializing to the periodic or whole space scenario, where short-time existence and regularity can be proven by standard energy techniques and, in the periodic case, by Galerkin approximations.
 Lemma \ref{bdfraclap} simply allows us to prove local-well-posedness and regularity for either scenario, and arbitrary dimension $d$ in a simple, unified fashion.
 On the other hand, we emphasize again, that Lemma \ref{fraclapmod} is the key ingredient that allows one to control the nonlocal, destabilizing part, by the local diffusive term, and is the key estimate that is missing when trying to prove similar results when $\alpha\geq1/2$.
+We remark that the very recent work of Miao and Xue \cite{MX2019} was brought to our attention by one of the anonymous referees.
+Upon inspection, some version of Lemma \ref{fraclapmod} was proven there for a special class of Fourier multipliers of order strictly less than one.
+However, the class of operators considered in \cite{MX2019} does not include the fractional Laplacian, since they require the kernel to have a zero average, a property that is not satisfied by the operator $(-\Delta)^{\alpha}$.

 Recall the singular integral definition of $(-\Delta)^{\alpha}$

 which is known to be equivalent to the Fourier multiplier definition (in the whole space) We remark that for periodic functions (assume the period is $2\pi$ for simplicity), it is common to instead use the following pointwise formula